LavaMoat/snow/README.md

 * [Learn](https://github.com/lavamoat/snow/wiki/Introducing-Snow) more about the motivation behind `Snow`
 * `Snow` is still experimental ⚠️ - your [help](#contribute) is highly appreciated!

-## *IMPORTANT NOTE*

-It has been discovered that [`open` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) allows bypassing of Snow in a way that is non-trivial to patch.

-This is fully described in [issue #2](https://github.com/lavamoat/snow/issues/2), and until this issue is resolved, `open` API is fully disabled by Snow to prevent vulnerability.

-If your web app depends on `open` API, you cannot use Snow, until this issue is resolved and a solution is rolled out (if not, Snow is still right for you)

 ## Usage

 ```javascript